thim81/openapi-format/readme.md

 This should keep the OpenAPI fields in the same order.
 This can be needed, when you only want to do a filtering or rename action.

-- Format a OpenAPI document, including sorting all elements in the components section
+- Format an OpenAPI document, including sorting all elements in the components section

 ```shell
 $ openapi-format openapi.json -o openapi-formatted.json --sortComponentsFile ./test/json-sort-components/customSortComponents.json